 Giving Compass' Take:

-• How do police brutality and other forms of systemic racism play into increased mental health issues for African American teens?
+- How do police brutality and other forms of systemic racism play into increased mental health issues for Black teens?
 What can we do to address these issues, as well as offer more enhanced emotional support systems?

 Black youth in the U.S. experience more illness, poverty, and discrimination than their white counterparts.
 These issues put them at higher risk for depression and other mental health problems.
 Yet Black youth are less likely to seek treatment.
 About 9% of them reported an episode of major depression in the past year, but less than half of those – about 40% – received treatment.
 By comparison, about 46% of white youth who reported an episode were treated for depressive symptoms.

 Instead, some turn to suicide, now the second leading cause of death among Black children ages 10 to 19.
 That rate is rising faster for them than any other racial or ethnic group.
 Data from the Centers for Disease Control and Prevention show the rate of suicide attempts for Black adolescents rose 73% from 1991 to 2017.

 With schools nationwide grappling with how to offer instruction to students, principals and teachers need to be reminded that Black children have endured a distinctive kind of trauma since the pandemic began.
 They have had a different experience.
 The shootings of George Floyd and Ahmaud Arbery – and what happened afterwards – are just two examples.